 AKC is a participant in affiliate advertising programs designed to provide a means for sites to earn advertising fees by advertising and linking to akc.org.
 If you purchase a product through this article, we may receive a portion of the sale.

 Your dog wins friends and admirers everywhere she goes.
 She is purebred, happy, and well-groomed, and you are naturally very proud of her.
-Then, someone at Doggy Daycare asks you the question you can’t get out of your head: “Are you planning to breed her?
+Then, someone at doggy daycare asks you the question you can’t get out of your head — “Are you planning to breed her?
 I’d love a puppy!”

-Dog Breeding is a lifelong responsibility
+Dog Breeding Is a Lifelong Responsibility

-Finding a mentor
+Finding a Mentor

 The ideal person to help shepherd you through these many challenges is, of course, your dog’s breeder.
-However, if she lives on the other side of the country or another continent, a local mentor will be invaluable.
-Join your local breed club or attend a dog show to meet the exhibitors.
+However, if they live on the other side of the country or on another continent, a local mentor will be invaluable.
+To find one, join your local breed club or attend a dog show to meet the exhibitors.
 We were all novices once, and breeders are generally willing to lend a hand to new people who share their passion for the breed.

 Another essential way to build your breeder network is to join your local all-breed kennel club.
 Even if there are no members who own your breed, you will meet longtime breeders who can help you deliver that first litter.
 It is a stressful experience that you don’t want to go through alone.
-You will also learn a great deal about our sport by attending regular club meetings.
+You will also learn a great deal about dog sports by attending regular club meetings.